 - Employer 401(k) matching contributions;

 - Employee Stock Purchase Plan;

 - Employer-sponsored health insurance;

-- Tuition reimbursement program; and
+- Tuition reimbursement program;

-- Training and professional development
+- Training and professional development; and

+- Annual and local incentive compensation plans

-In addition to the above, we also offer equity-based compensation plans to certain employees through the issuance of performance share units, restricted stock units, and cash-based performance units.
+In addition to the above, we also offer equity-based incentive compensation plans to certain employees through the issuance of performance share units, restricted stock units, and cash-based performance units.
 Our equity compensation plans ultimately act as a key lever for rewarding and retaining key employees, while also aligning the interests of our key employees and shareholders.
 See Note 16 to the Consolidated Financial Statements for more information regarding our equity-based compensation plans.